Average Cost of Homeowners Insurance in Georgia

 How Much Is Home Insurance in Georgia?

-Georgia's home insurance costs average $4,092 per year, 30% below the national average of $5,874, and the gap between the cheapest and most expensive insurer is just $1,121, the narrowest of any state in our data.
-The savings opportunity in Georgia sits primarily in your credit score, which creates a $3,602 annual difference, and in knowing that Savannah's coastal premium puts it in a pricing category entirely separate from the rest of the state.
+Georgia's home insurance costs average $4,092 per year, 30% below the national average of $5,874, and the difference between the cheapest and most expensive insurer is just $1,121, the narrowest of any state in our data.
+Homeowners in Georgia can get even more affordable insurance if they have excellent credit, which creates a $3,602 annual difference.

 Use our free home insurance calculator for Georgia residents below.